Grolla05/Project_SolarPoints/Versions/SolarPoints1.0/readme.md

-## First version of the project (CLOCK LED with only analog and logic circuit)
+## First version of the project (Solar Point with only analog circuit)

 <img src="">